Select Your Geographic Strategy

 This details the various Geographic selection options associated with OpenComp's Pay Strategy.

-Geo Tiers: The geographic component of the is based on Tiers.
-Our Tier 1 cities are and ; these 2 cities are essentially indexed at 1.00 (or 100%).
-All other cities, based on their are at a discount to Tier 1.
+Geo Tiers: The geographic component of the OpenComp Benchmark is based on Tiers.
+Our Tier 1 cities are San Francisco, CA and New York City; these 2 cities are essentially indexed at 1.00 (or 100%).
+All other cities, based on their Geographic Tier, are at a discount to Tier 1.

 There are 6 Geographic selection options.
 Completing this part of your organization's Pay Strategy is relatively straightforward.
 So, let's get into it.